Ann-Anahit/CreativeFails/README.md

 ### Website Structure

 My plan was to support artists at all levels.
 The Home Page welcomes users and highlights featured projects.
 User Dashboard provides access to posts.
 Share Your Work lets you upload and showcase projects.
-This website consists of a home page, a posts page, a login page, a registration page.
+This website consists of a home page, an about page, a posts page, a login page, a registration page.

 These additional features will be introduced soon.

 Explore: A gallery, search function, and success stories.
-Feedback & Discussion: For sharing and receiving comments.
 Resources: Articles, workshops, and tools.
 Challenges & Collaboration: Current challenges and group projects.
 Events: Upcoming activities.